ajw628/guilder-chronicles/Player Characters/The Circus Troupe/Axel the Bear Dog.md

 Axel is a baby black bear that lived in the woods north of [[Penshurst]].
 He lived with his parents until the [[The Circus Troupe]] killed the adult black bears as a quest.
 The party unsuccessfully tried to tame and disguise the bear as a dog.
 It however was successful in escaping and outrunning the party.

+The bear then moved his way to the city of [[Greendale]] where it lived off of the crops grown by the university.
+There Axel runs into [[The Circus Troupe]] where they are reunited. [[Thiramen]] took a liking to the bear dog and started to build a relationship with it.